Exscientia/physicsml/docs/source/pages/structure/torch_layer.md

 ## Datasets

-In the ``physicsml`` package, most models are graph based meaning that they can all share the same low-level graph dataset.
+In the ``physicsml`` package most models are graph based, meaning that they can all share the same low-level graph dataset.
 Once the featurised data is given to the ``train`` or ``predict`` methods, it is internally converted to a ``torch`` compatible dataset.
 This dataset is built on top of ``torch-geometric`` (see their [docs](https://pytorch-geometric.readthedocs.io/en/latest/)), an excellent library for graph-based torch modelling.
 In general, a model developer will rarely have to worry about this (unless they are implementing a special kind of model that requires extra inputs).

 The only exception to this is the ANI models.
-They require a special dataset (which is quite simpler) since the only inputs they use are ``species`` and ``coordinates``.
+They require a special dataset (which is simpler) since the only inputs they use are ``species`` and ``coordinates``.

 ## Dataloaders